 Participants will read widely from several genres in twentieth century, multicultural American literature.
-They will critically analyze
+They will critically analyze selections and their readings of them in oral and written forms including response journals and more formal, interpretive papers.
 Prerequisite/s: ENG 521 and ENG 645